 A special mention needs to be made with regard to women in the youth labour force.
 The glass ceiling ensures that the women workforce are kept out of the skilled category and are pushed to the lowest rung of the job hierarchy.
 Women's presence in the small scale enterprises and construction industry is dwindling but the certain sectors of the informal economy see a growth in the number of women work force.
 The single women migrant labour force is prominently seen among the domestic workers.
-The home based industry converts every household into a women [cf. on Women at Work].
+The home based industry converts every household into a work place infringing on the privacy of the home and the women [cf. on Women at Work].